SysKitTeam/docs-point/releases/point-2022-3-1-release-note.md

 * **Improved the loading speed** for Access Review sites, showing top twenty reviewers per column and **optimized functionality of Access Review** when completing tasks.

-* **Improved the loading speed** for Users details tile for User Access and Group Access reports and **removed Single Owner/Single Admin information** from the reports.
+* **Improved the loading speed** of the Users details tile for User Access and Group Access reports and **removed Single Owner/Single Admin information** from the reports.

 * **Optimized the loading speed and quality** for the Manage Policies screen after accessing Automated Workflows when loading a sizeable number of sites.